CitrineInformatics/citrine-python/docs/source/workflows/data_sources.rst

 An optional list of identifiers can be specified.
 Identifiers uniquely identify a row and are used in the context of simple mixtures to link from an ingredient to the its properties.
-Each identifier must correspond to a column header name No two rows within this column can contain the same value.
+Each identifier must correspond to a column header name.
+No two rows within this column can contain the same value.
 If a column should be parsed as data and used as an identifier, identifier columns may overlap with the keys defined in the mapping from column header names to descriptors.